nileshhshinde29/MERN_stack_notes/Question Bank/Backend/NodeJs.md

 6. Q. What is ODM?
 7. Q. What is ORM ?

-2. Q.2 What is event loop in node js?
+2. Q.2 What is event loop in node js? // done
-21. Q.15 event loop in node js
+21. Q.15 event loop in node js  // done
 8. How actually event loop works with callback and microtask Queue?
-37. Q.31 difference between process.nextTick() and setImmediate()
+37. Q.31 difference between process.nextTick() and setImmediate() // done